arman-javan-sekhavat/Python-Shared-Memory/README.md

 # Python-Shared-Memory
-A Python implementation of the Shared Memory, synchronized by the Windows Kernel functions.
+## A Python implementation of the Shared Memory, synchronized by the Windows Kernel functions.

+* This repository contains two Python scripts, Writer and Reader.
+These can be used to transfer data in the form of NumPy arrays between two separate Python interpreters on the same machine.
+This implementation focuses on maximizing the transfer speed and preventing information loss during the transfer, achieved by utilizing the Windows Kernel synchronization functions.

+* The corresponding communication channel is unidirectional (simplex) and consists of two nodes, the Writer and the Reader.
+Each of these nodes is implemented in a separate Python interpreter.
+Two Python classes are designed, one for each of these nodes.

+Note: The Writer script must be executed before the Reader script.